-SECTION 5: BASIC AGREEMENT GENERAL CONSIDERATIONS
+SUBSECTION 5: BASIC AGREEMENT GENERAL CONSIDERATIONS

-THE PARTIES TO THIS BASIC AGREEMENT agree to develop and negotiate in good faith sub-agreements which incorporate terms and conditions conforming to the intent of the following general considerations.
-Any of the following considerations not addressed or superseded by terms and conditions of the prime agreement and passed through to the sub-agreement shall be automatically incorporated into the sub-agreement as basic general provisions.
+THE PARTIES TO THIS BASIC AGREEMENT agree to develop and negotiate in good faith subagreements that incorporate terms and conditions conforming to the intent of the following general considerations.
+Any of the following considerations not addressed or superseded by terms and conditions of the prime agreement and passed through to the subagreement shall be automatically incorporated into the subagreement as basic general provisions.

-- 1) Rights in Publication: Unless otherwise restricted by the terms of the prime agreement, no agreement shall be entered into which restricts or forbids free publication of the results or research or other scholarly activity. - 2) Intellectual Property Rights: Unless otherwise restricted by the terms of the prime agreement, ownership of patents and copy rights shall remain with the originating institution in accordance with the intellectual property provisions of the Board of Regents Handbook.
-If originated jointly, the parties agree to negotiate in good faith to establish their respective rights. - 3) Publicity: Unless otherwise restricted by the terms of the prime agreement, any party desiring to issue any form of publicity in connection with its efforts on a mutual project shall inform the other party before any publicity release and give full consideration to the role and contributions of the other party. - 4) Title to Permanent Equipment: Upon termination of the project, the sub-recipient will request a disposition of equipment unless otherwise restricted by the terms of the prime agreement. - 5) Termination: Unless otherwise stipulated by the terms of the prime agreement, or specifically stipulated in the sub-agreement, either party to a sub-agreement shall have the right to terminate the agreement upon at least 30 days written notice to the other party.
-All work accomplished through the date of termination shall be delivered to the recipient, and all allowable project reimbursed to the sub-recipient.
+- 1) Rights in Publication: Unless otherwise restricted by the terms of the prime agreement, no agreement shall be entered into between NSHE institutions that restricts or forbids free publication of the results or research or other scholarly activity. - 2) Intellectual Property Rights: Unless otherwise restricted by the terms of the prime agreement, ownership of intellectual property shall remain with the originating institution in accordance with the intellectual property provisions of the Board of Regents Handbook.
+If originated jointly, the parties agree to negotiate in good faith to establish their respective rights. - 3) Publicity: Unless otherwise restricted by the terms of the prime agreement, any party desiring to issue any form of publicity in connection with its efforts on a mutual project shall inform the other party before any publicity release and give full consideration to the role and contributions of the other party. - 4) Title to Permanent Equipment: Unless otherwise restricted by the terms of the prime agreement, title to equipment funded and purchased under a subagreement shall be vested in the subrecipient upon acquisition. - 5) Termination: Unless otherwise stipulated by the terms of the prime agreement, or specifically stipulated in the subagreement, either party to a subagreement shall have the right to terminate the agreement upon at least 30 days written notice to the other party.
+All work accomplished through the date of termination shall be delivered to the recipient, and all allowable project reimbursed to the subrecipient.